DziadekM/distributed-applications/README.md

-# distributed-applications
+# 💻 Distributed Applications

-Module Distributed Application at Hochschule Fulda
+Exercise Repo for the Module Distributed Application at Hochschule Fulda